Solo 401k Deadlines

 Plan options

-Solo 401ks offer both Pre-Tax and Roth options, each with its own tax advantages.
+Solo 401ks offer both Pre-Tax and Roth accounts, each with its own tax advantages.
 Here’s a step by step guide to setting up a Solo 401k with Carry.

 Deadlines